Reformulating Energy Storage Capacity Accreditation Problem with Marginal Reliability Impact: Discussion

 \end{proof} Theorem \ref{sameqmric} also holds for other resources, such as thermal and renewable generators.
 However, for energy storage or energy-limited resources, the energy capacity plays an important part in capacity qualification.
 If the QC is constituted by both storage power capacity $\Bar{x}$ and energy capacity $\Bar{S}$, their contribution factor plays an important role in QMRIC calculation.
 Supposing $QC = \beta_1 \Bar{x} + \beta_2 \Bar{S}$, then the QMRIC can be expressed by chain rule as:

+To make the above expression rigorous, the perturbation path must be specified explicitly.
+In this paper, a scalar QC perturbation is interpreted as a directional derivative in the \((\Bar{x},\Bar{S})\) plane satisfying \(\beta_1 \Delta \Bar{x} + \beta_2 \Delta \Bar{S} = 1\).
+In other words, the MRI depends on both the QC rule and the path along which power and energy are changed.
 Noticing that the unit of $\beta_2$ is 1/hour, how to decide the value of these contribution factors is still a big challenge and unsolved question.
+A practical heuristic is to use shortage-event statistics: if scarcity is dominated by sharp one-hour events, the operator should place more weight on \(\beta_1\); if multi-hour scarcity blocks dominate, more weight should be assigned to \(\beta_2\).
 Currently, most US ISOs only use the storage power capacity $\Bar{x}$ to calculate QC.